blackchip-org/wargames/README.md

 wargames
 ========

-World War III in Action
+This application has no practical value.

+World War III in Action.
+Jeff and I were discussing the classic 80s move and decided to have a code-off over the weekend.
+This was my entry using NASA Worldwind.